inivekin/abosa/abosa.typ

 unthinking representation,
 it would not stop my grovelled fret, for such is my agitation.
-Forgiveness helps, but can't explained what got me here, got me on through, once guilt was gone, a drive remained,
+Forgiveness helps but won't explain what got me here, got me on through, once guilt was gone, a drive remains,
 I'm pleased to fall if it's for you.
 ```]